We Have Been Through This a Million Times

 One would figure the odds of rolling a dice are 1 in 6.

-The reality is the odds could be as low as 1 in 92, or even worse.
+In rare cases, the odds could be as low as 1 in 92, or even worse.

 With 92 rolls, the efficiency of systematic over random is 1350%, but that is the worst case scenario in our sampling.